vipulbalina/Amazon-Interview/README.md

 - 💻 Software Developer at **Costco Travel**
   Building and maintaining booking systems using Java, Spring Boot, and SQL-based databases.

-- 🌍 Former Project Manager at a Water Infrastructure Consultancy
-  Managed multi-stakeholder initiatives in industrial and municipal water treatment across the US, Europe, and Asia.

 - 🧠 Always learning:
   Currently expanding skills in **AWS**, **microservices**, **Agile methodologies**, and **system design**.